 According to that data, it took approximately 20% longer to fill a Senior Application Developer role than an Application Developer role.
 Additionally, it took about twice as long to fill a Software Engineering role as it did to fill a Junior Software Engineering role.
 If we assume that “Software Engineering” is inclusive of senior roles in this context, it could be reasonable to assume the following multipliers for the hiring timelines listed above:

-So, what’s impacting these timelines?
-How do market forces impact time-to-hire for software engineers, and what impact might that have on your organization?
+So what’s impacting these timelines?
+How do job market forces impact time-to-hire for software engineers?
+And what impact might that have on your organization?

 Recruiting and HR experts agree that the optimal timeframe to go from interview to offer should last between two and four weeks, adding: “If the process takes any longer than four weeks, the risk of losing those A-level candidates to another company rises dramatically.”

 This is incredibly dangerous, especially in a field that’s projected to grow in demand by 24% in the next decade.

 However, the good news is that because these factors are in your control, you can do something about them.

 How to streamline your hiring process AND find the perfect candidate

 As this table from the 2015 Glassdoor hiring study demonstrates, not all layers of vetting are created equal.
 While a job skills test may only add a half-day to your timeline, an IQ test could add anywhere from two-and-a-half to four-and-a-half-days.

 But designing the best hiring process in the world still may not reduce your timeline enough to get the A+ candidates to accept an offer.